 Year 7 pupils are introduced to cricket during the second half of the Lent half term, with an intensive series of indoor nets in games periods and with some training on Saturday mornings.
 This then leads into the outdoor season in the Summer Term with cricket taking place in games lessons, afterschool practice and regular fixtures against a range of opposition.

-The U12A team will play 11 fixtures during the summer term against mainly independent schools from around the North West and compete annually in the Lancashire knock-out cup.
-The U12Bs usually play eight competitive matches in a season and are also entered in the Lancaster schools local cup competition, where they compete against A teams from local schools.
+The U12A team will play 9 weekend fixtures during the summer term against mainly independent schools from around the North-West, play some midweek fixtures against more local schools and compete annually in the Lancashire School’s Knock-out Cup.
+The U12B team will play a selection of midweek matches against local school opposition and are also entered in the Lancaster Schools Local Cup Competition, where they compete against A teams from local schools.

 Cricket Tour to Dubai and the UAE in 2020